-With regard to the market penetration of videotex terminals, so much has been speculated and forecast that we do not want to launch new scenarios and model runs to predict possible outcomes.
-One of the major problems we see in predicting videotex development is that the potential of this new medium is simply too complex, and there are too many actors with different interests in the field (such as the PTTs, information, and service providers, legislative bodies, domestic and business users, etc.).
-In addition, there are too many technology components and options (broadcasting, wired telecommunications, information gathering, processing, transaction, dissemination, etc.), and the scope of potential application classes which will basically determine the failure or success of this new technology is unusually broad; in this respect, no comparison with radio, TV, or telephone can be made.
+With regard to the market penetration of videotex terminals, so much has been speculated and forecast that we do not want to launch new scenarios to predict possible outcomes.
+One of the major problems we see in predicting videotex development is that the potential of this new medium is simply too complex, and there are too many participants with different interests in the field (such as the PTTs, information and service providers), legislative bodies, domestic and business users, etc.).
+In addition, there are too many technology components and options (broadcasting, wired telecommunications, information gathering, processing, transaction, dissemination, etc.), and the scope of potential application classes which will basically determine the failure or success of this new technology is unusually broad; in this respect, no comparison with radio, tv, or telephone can be made.
 Finally, there are the potential users of videotex who must be prepared to accept these new, more sophisticated services.
 Will they be able to master it?
 If so, how fast?

-If one compares videotex with other media such as telephone, TV or radio, as we did in a sense in the previous section, one can observe a basic difference.
-In the case of these three media after the first period of a year or so of service it became quite clear what each medium was good for, and how it could be used.
-Since its earliest days (and still today) the telephone is basically used for remote voice communication between individuals; radio to broadcast audio programs for a large audience; TV to broadcast moving pictures "into the households of a nation".
+If one compares videotex with other media such as telephone, tv or radio, as we did in a sense in the previous section, one can observe a basic difference.
+In the case of these three media, after the first period of a year or so of service it became quite clear what each medium was good for, and how it could be used.
+Since its earliest days (and still today) the telephone is basically used for remote voice communication between individuals; radio to broadcast audio programs for a large audience; tv to broadcast moving pictures.
 The fundamental uses of these media have not changed significantly since their launches, but they did strongly influence our lives.
 To make forecasts for these types of service is much easier.
-It is quite clear which needs they can and will fulfill, what is the actual demand for these needs, how much it will cost, how quickly the demand can be satisfied, etc., by the industry, and what legislative or industry policy measures have to be taken.
+It is quite clear which needs they can and will fulfil, what is the actual demand for these needs, how much it will cost, how quickly the demand can be satisfied, etc., by the industry, and what legislative or industry policy measures have to be taken.
 With videotex, be it 1W or 2W, the situation is different; the medium is still changing.
-Our notion of the needs videotex can or should fulfill was different a year ago and could be somewhat different next year.
-We all see this new medium as a carrier of potential services, but our perception of the potential usage of videotex is still changing.
+Our notion of the needs videotex can or should fulfil was different a year ago and could be somewhat different next year.
+We see this new medium as a carrier of potential services, but our perception of the potential usage of videotex is still changing.

-Under these circumstances it is most difficult to make a firmly based forecast of market penetration, since the assumptions for different scenarios are too diverse.
-The first set of scenarios which exists today is based on the notion of "first generation videotex systems", i.e., narrowband teletext (1WN) and Prestel-type 2W videotex used primarily for information retrieval and simple transactions.
-The second set of scenarios could be based on the notion of the "second-generation videotex systems", i.e., narrow band teletext and cabletext (1WN) and 2W videotex with the concept of the "cheap computer network" supporting a full range of different network applications.
-It should be noted that not too much forecasting work has been done for this generation of videotex systems yet, even though these services will probably be introduced in many countries in the next few years.
-However, as described in this paper, we can already see the emergence of "third-generation videotex systems" which will basically include a new concept: the planned and conscious increase of local intelligence at the user's end mainly through dedicated personal computers [9] and intelligent videotex decoders, and then in "fourthgeneration videotex" systems the convergence and symbiosis of 1W and 2W videotex systems.
-According to our present knowledge, no penetration forecast has been made on the set of "third- and fourth-generation videotex system" scenarios.
+Under these circumstances it is difficult to make a firmly based forecast of market penetration, since the assumptions for different scenarios are too diverse.
+The first set of scenarios which exists today is based on the notion of first generation videotex systems, i.e., narrowband teletext (1WN) and Presteltype 2W videotex used primarily for information retrieval and simple transactions.
+The second set of scenarios could be based on the notion of the second-generation videotex systems, i.e., narrowband teletext and cabletext (1WN) and 2W videotex with the concept of the cheap computer network supporting a full range of different network applications.
+It should be noted that not too much forecasting work has been done for this generation of

+Figure 9.
+Assumptions for each of the three scenarios according to [9]

-As an example on what has been done for a 2W videotex market penetration forecast for the European Communities, Figure 10 present some published scenario assumption results of Scholz [22].
+As an example on what has been done for a 2W videotex market penetration forecast for the European Communities, Figure 9 presents some published scenario assumption results of Scholz [9].